Cray-HPE/docs-csm/operations/validate_csm_health.md

 * K8S Test: Kubernetes Velero No Failed Backups
   - Due to a [known issue](https://github.com/vmware-tanzu/velero/issues/1980) with Velero, a backup may be attempted immediately upon the deployment of a backup schedule (for example, vault).
 It may be necessary to use the ```velero``` command to delete backups from a Kubernetes node to clear this situation.

-<a name="hms-tests"></a>
+<a name="hms-health-checks"></a>
-## Hardware Management Services Tests
+### 2. Hardware Management Services Health Checks

-Execute the HMS smoke and functional tests after the CSM install to confirm that the HMS services are running and operational.
+Execute the HMS smoke and functional tests after the CSM install to confirm that the Hardware Management Services are running and operational.

-### CRAY INTERNAL USE ONLY
+<a name="install-latest-hms-team-rpm"></a>
+#### 2.1 Install Latest hms-team rpm

+**`INTERNAL USE`** Only HPE Cray internal systems have access to this latest rpm of hms-team tests.

 The HMS tests are provided by the hms-ct-test-crayctldeploy RPM which comes preinstalled on the NCNs.
-However, the tests receive frequent updates so it is recommended to check and see if a newer version of the RPM is available for the applicable software installation and if so, to download and install the latest version of the RPM prior to executing the tests.
+However, the tests receive frequent updates so it is recommended to check for a newer version of the RPM and if so, to download and install the latest version of the RPM prior to executing the tests.
 The latest versions of the hms-ct-test-crayctldeploy RPM can be retrieved from car.dev.cray.com in the following locations:
 * Master: [ct-tests/HMS/sle15_sp2_ncn/x86_64/dev/master/hms-team/](http://car.dev.cray.com/artifactory/ct-tests/HMS/sle15_sp2_ncn/x86_64/dev/master/hms-team)
 * 1.5 Release: [ct-tests/HMS/sle15_sp2_ncn/x86_64/release/csm-1.0/hms-team/](http://car.dev.cray.com/artifactory/ct-tests/HMS/sle15_sp2_ncn/x86_64/release/csm-1.0/hms-team/)

-Install the RPM on every worker and master NCN (except for ncn-m001 if it is still the PIT node).
+Install the RPM on every worker node and master node (except for ncn-m001 if it is still the PIT node).

-<a name="hms-exec"></a>
+<a name="hms-test-execution"></a>
-### Test Execution
+#### 2.2 HMS Test Execution

 These tests should be executed as root on at least one worker NCN and one master NCN (but **not** ncn-m001 if it is still the PIT node).